Daniel Sedin scores twice, Canucks beat Coyotes 3-1

 “We’re playing better as a team and it makes it easier for all of us,” Sedin said.

 Vancouver held a 1-0 lead until midway through the third period on Sedin’s early goal.
 But the Coyotes ended an 0-for-17 power-play drought that spanned four games with Alex Goligoski’s goal at 9:18 of the third.

 The Canucks got a big break when a Coyotes goal 43 seconds into the game was disallowed by a goaltender interference penalty against Brad Richardson.
-Richardson collided with Markstrom in the net as teammate Nick Cousins' shot went in.
+He collided with Markstrom in the net as teammate Nick Cousins’ shot went in.

 Henrik Sedin picked up his team-leading 38th assist of the season.
 The Canucks have a power-play goal in three straight games.

 The second period featured saves by each goalie on breakaways.
 Kuemper turned away Canucks center Bo Horvat’s attempt, and a few minutes later, at the 8:26 mark, Markstrom stopped Clayton Keller’s open drive.